highcharts/highcharts/docs/extending-highcharts/extending-highcharts.md

 Initializing an extension when the chart initializes
 ----------------------------------------------------

 Events can be added to both a class and an instance.
-In order to add a general listener to initialize the extension on every chart, a event can be added to the `Chart` class.
+In order to add a general listener to initialize the extension on every chart, an event can be added to the `Chart` class.

 ```js
 H.addEvent(H.Chart, 'load', function(e) {